Clay Poker Chips vs Composite Poker Chips | Poker Chip Mania

 Sound Solid "Clack" "Ting" Sound

-Price Range Premium Budget
+Price Range Mid-Level to Premium Budget

 Best Use Case Tournaments / Cash Games Casual / Beginners